d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 - **-j, --json**

-Optional: Include this flag to change the displayed output to JSON format.
+Optionally include this flag to change the displayed output to JSON format.
 Preserving the JSON data structure makes the information easier to parse.

 - **-description=DESCRIPTION**

-Optional: Include this flag to add a description to the maintenance window created by you.
+Optionally include this flag to add a description to the maintenance window created by you.

 - **-n NAME, --name=NAME**

-Optional: Include this flag to name the maintenance window created by you.
+Optionally include this flag to name the maintenance window created by you.
 If a name is not specified, system will add a unique name.

 - **-e EXPIRE, --expire=EXPIRE**

-Optional: Include this flag to add the time a maintenance window expires.
+Optionally include this flag to add the time a maintenance window expires.

 #### Inputs
 None

 #### Outputs
 None

 ### Makeinstallset command